-Whether we are in the family room, living room or another living space of our home during those cooler months, warming up a space instantly creates a cozy and relaxing environment – how does that impact my electric bill?
+Whether we are in the family room, living room, or another living space of your home during those cooler months, warming up a space instantly creates a cozy and relaxing environment – how does that impact my electric bill?

-An infrared heating system is also called, “radiant heater”, is one of three types of heat transfer.
-The other options include convection heaters and conduction which are typically used in specialized ovens and cooking appliances.
+An infrared heating system is also called a “radiant heater,” which is one of three types of heat transfer.
+The other options include convection heaters and conduction, typically used in specialized ovens and cooking appliances.

-This eco-friendly form of infrared light is invisible to us, although we can feel the heat energy — very similar to the sun.
+This eco-friendly form of infrared light is invisible to us, although we can feel the heat energy similar to the sun.

-Infrared heaters work by emitting an invisible ultraviolet (UV) light that warms a surface — creating natural heat sensation without drying the surrounding air as it distributes targeted heat at the single point of need.
-Other forms have a broad spectrum delivery to empty or inefficient spaces within a room.
-Infrared forms part of the electromagnetic spectrum of light.
+Infrared heaters work by emitting an invisible ultraviolet (UV) light that warms a surface — creating a natural heat sensation without drying the surrounding air.
+It distributes targeted heat at a single point of need.
+Other forms have a broad-spectrum delivery to empty or inefficient spaces within a room—infrared forms part of the electromagnetic spectrum of light.

 There are numerous benefits to utilizing infrared heaters.
 These must-have heaters include solid functionality and smart safety features in addition to the following:

 - Efficiency – Even heat distribution.
 Proven to quickly warm rooms up to 1,000 square feet.
-Also, provides energy saving heating methods to reduce the total utility bill and heating costs.
-See our utility cost calculator (in watts and kilowatt).
+Also, it provides energy-saving heating methods to reduce the total utility bill and heating costs.
+See our cost calculator utility (in watts and kilowatt).

-- Durability – Extended lifetime of use — estimated at more than 20k+ hours or long periods of time.
+- Durability – Extended lifetime of use — estimated at more than 20k+ hours or long periods.

-- Air Quality – Healthier air quality heat by retaining higher levels of oxygen and moisture.
+- Air Quality – Healthier air quality heat by retaining higher oxygen and moisture levels.

-- Applications – Can be applied to space heaters, electric heaters, central heating system, and others.
+- Applications – Can be applied to space heaters, electric heaters, central heating systems, etc.

-- Lifestyle – Improved quality of life benefits such as air quality, less stress about utility bill payments due to low cost and efficiency (to name a few) align with the best infrared heaters.
-They improve our daily life and use less energy than traditional, which can also improve health benefits and ensure better living.
+- Lifestyle – Improved quality of life benefits such as air quality and less stress about utility bill payments due to low cost and efficiency (to name a few) align with the best-infrared heaters.
+They improve our daily life and use less energy than traditional, improving health benefits and ensuring better living.

 Infrared heating and electric fireplaces can be used as a domestic and commercial, energy-efficient alternative to natural gas and propane.
 Despite being able to purchase solid fuel infrared heaters, we recommend using electric infrared panels in the home.